-The Legislative-Citizen Commission on Minnesota Resources (LCCMR) welcomes proposals for projects of all sizes that address the priorities and requirements described within this RFP and that aim to protect, conserve, preserve, and enhance Minnesota's air, water, land, fish, wildlife, and other natural resources.
+The Legislative- Citizen Commission on Minnesota Resources (LCCMR) welcomes proposals for projects of all sizes that address the priorities and requirements described within this RFP and that aim to protect, conserve, preserve, and enhance Minnesota's air, water, land, fish, wildlife, and other natural resources.
 The LCCMR reviews applications and makes funding recommendations to the Minnesota Legislature from the Environment and Natural Resources Trust Fund (ENRTF).
-Approximately \$70 million is anticipated to be available from the Trust Fund through this RFP for projects beginning July 1, 2022.
-Most projects funded are two to three years in duration.
-Proposals must be submitted online at https://lccmrprojectmgmt.leg.mn by April 2, 2021 at 4:30PM.
+Approximately \$53 million is anticipated to be available from the Trust Fund through this RFP for projects beginning July 1, 2020.
+Most projects funded are 2-3 years in duration.
+Applicants are encouraged to submit draft proposals by March 15, 2019 to receive staff feedback.
+Final proposals must be submitted online at www.lccmr.leg.mn by April 15, 2019.